cbartram/AdvancedAI/README.md

 1.1.0
 - Added Setup script to ensure your c&c generals app is ready to be used by this software
 - Added Jar file for easy running

+1.2.0
+- Fixed Setup to work anywhere that its run
+- Error logging in the App
+- Comes with both the Advanced & Normal Mod files